 Introducing the Bow

-On the other hand, I also got started into bow hunting at a very young age.
-I wanted to get into archery hunting not only because the rest of my family loved it, but because the archery deer season is considerably longer than any rifle season in my home state.
+On the other hand, I also started bow hunting at a very young age.
+I wanted to get into archery hunting because the rest of my family loved it, and the archery deer season is considerably longer than any rifle season in my home state.

-In addition to more time to hunt, I quickly realized that being so close to the animals while bow hunting was so much more of an adrenaline rush for me personally.
-This, combined with the longer seasons, led be to almost exclusively bow hunt for many years and never picking up the rifle again until years later I drew a hard to draw deer tag for a great unit.
+In addition to having more time to hunt, I quickly realized that being so close to the animals while bow hunting was much more of an adrenaline rush for me.
+This, combined with the longer seasons, led me to hunt almost exclusively by bow for many years and never pick up the rifle again until I drew a hard-to-draw deer tag for a great unit.

-I borrowed a custom rifle from a family member and ended up killing my biggest deer to date.
-It was this hunt that made me realize that I didn’t have to pick between the two and that I could happily hunt with both a rifle and a bow every year.
+I borrowed a custom rifle from a family member and killed my biggest deer.
+This hunt made me realize that I didn’t have to choose between the two and that I could happily hunt with a rifle and a bow every year.

-These days, I use both a bow and a rifle to fill up my hunting season with as many tags as possible.
-In some states, rifle tags are actually much easier to draw than archery tags, and in other states it is the opposite.
+I use a bow and a rifle to fill my hunting season with as many tags as possible.
+In some states, rifle tags are much easier to draw than archery tags; in others, they are the opposite.

-Because I now hunt with both, I can use this to my advantage to draw as many tags as possible and enjoy hunting as much as I can every season.
+Because I now hunt with both, I can use this to draw as many tags as possible and enjoy hunting as much as possible every season.

-So is one better than the other?
-I would argue that it all comes down to your own preferences.
-While I love the intimate experiences and adrenaline filled encounters with animals that bow hunting provides me, I love the reliability and higher success rates that rifle hunting brings.
+So, is one better than the other?
+I would argue that it all comes down to your preferences.
+While I love the intimate experiences and adrenaline-filled encounters with animals that bow hunting provides me, I love the reliability and higher success rates that rifle hunting brings.

 Pros of Bow Hunting